Home

 Other considerations are how much time do you plan to spend on drawing, and will you be making this a casual hobby, or a way to make some money?

-Another thing that I have noticed is that the less expensive pencils tend to break more often than premium pencils.
-I believe one reason for this is that the leads in "economy" pencils are sometimes centered incorrectly in the wood core of the pencil...thus causing the breakage problem.
+Be aware that the less expensive pencils may break more often than premium pencils.
+One reason for this is that the leads in "economy" pencils are sometimes centered incorrectly in the wood core of the pencil...thus causing the breakage problem while sharpening.

 The main types of pencils that you'll have breakage problems with are soft lead pencils such as, colored pencils,"B" grade graphites and charcoals.